-INQUIRE FECONNECTION displays information about the state of FEPI connections.
+The INQUIRE FECONNECTION command displays information about the state of FEPI connections.
 A connection is identified by specifying the target and node.
 The results are given in order of target within the node.
-Family selection can be used for TARGET and NODE, but list selection cannot be used.
+You can use family selection for TARGET and NODE, but you cannot use list selection.

 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+You can start this transaction in two ways:

-- Type CEMT INQUIRE FECONNECTION (the minimum abbreviation is CEMT I FEC).
-You get a display that lists the current status. - Type CEMT INQUIRE FECONNECTION (CEMT I FEC) followed by as many of the other attributes as are necessary to limit the range of information that you require.
-For example, if you enter cemt i fec p(pool5) acq, the resulting display will show you the details of all FEPI connections in pool5 on which sessions are bound.
+- Type CEMT INQUIRE FECONNECTION (or suitable abbreviations for the keywords).
+The resulting display lists the current status. - Type CEMT INQUIRE FECONNECTION (or suitable abbreviations for the keywords), followed by the attributes that are necessary to limit the range of information that you require.
+For example, if you enter cemt i fec p(pool5) acq, the resulting display shows the details of all FEPI connections in the pool named pool5 on which sessions are bound.